 I found when I was inactive or sleeping vapor barriers worked very well when the temperature was 20F or lower and I was using appropriate amounts of insulation (e.g. don’t overheat or you start sweating and it doesn’t have anywhere to go).

 Very few companies make vapor barrier clothing.
 I would recommend checking out rhdesigns and warmlite.
-The cheapest way to try out vapor barriers is wear light polypro liners, with sandwich bags as a vapor barrier followed by wool socks (your insulation), try some latex surgery gloves over your hands and insulate your insulated gloves or mittens, and/or a plastic trashbag around your torso.
+The cheapest way to try out vapor barriers is wear light polypro liners, with bread bags or better “roasting” mylar bags as a vapor barrier followed by wool socks (your insulation), try some liner gloves, plastic food service worker gloves or industrial dish washing gloves over your hands and insulate your insulated gloves or mittens, and/or a plastic trashbag around your torso.
 If this works for you, take a look are some of the better quality materials.
 These days I am not doing extended winter trips and am not using vapor barriers.